World Overview

 - Asteria is a realm composed of fine soul material, and very little elemental substance.
 It is the residence of the Agathoi (good gods) and where souls rest between transmigratory cycles.
 It is physically above Ksylia, separated from it by The Firmament.

 - Cthonia is a realm composed of very degraded soul material, and huge amounts of elemental substance.
-It is the residence of the Archons (evil gods) and their minions.
+It is the residence of the Archons (evil gods) and lesser Cthonians, their minions.
 It is physically below Ksylia, separated from it by The Hade.

 In between transmigratory cycles, mortals occupy various Asteric spheres which correspond to their moral conduct in life: